 facing the north end of the depot whereas this photo faces northeast and shows

-unmistakably visible in both photos.
+is unmistakably visible in both photos.
 Note also the chimney, which is taller

-than

-normal and has a "top heavy" shape in both photos.
-Below right: This photo
+than normal and has a "top heavy" shape common to all of the photos.

 of Tower 30 was originally published in the May/June 1951 edition of SP Bulletin,

 photo is facing west and the GH&H tracks cross in the foreground.
 In the Barriger photo, the